temperatura-correcta-impresion-3d

-In this article, we will delve into how temperature influences the 3D printing process and how we can adjust it to achieve the best results.
+In this article, we will delve into how temperature influences the 3D printing process and how we can adjust it to get the best results.

-When we talk about 3D printing, temperature is one of the most critical parameters that we must control (probably the most).
+When we talk about 3D printing, temperature is one of the most critical parameters we must control (probably the most critical one).

-In the end, it makes sense; we are depositing melted material.
-So temperature affects directly the quality of the print, mechanical strength… and ultimately whether your part turns out well or a mess 😜.
+In the end, it’s logical; we are depositing molten material.
+So temperature directly affects print quality, mechanical strength… and, ultimately, whether your part turns out well or like a mess 😜.

 So let’s see how we can control this parameter and how it affects our 3D prints 👇.